prathameshnium/PICA-Python-Instrument-Control-and-Automation/README.md

     > **Legacy CLI Notice:** The PICA CLI (`pica-cli`) is retained to support legacy headless workflows.
 While fully functional for specific protocols, this interface is **less frequently maintained** and may not support recent features available in the GUI.
     >
     > We **strongly recommend** new users utilize the PICA GUI for the most complete and supported experience.

+## System Requirements & Compatibility

+**Supported Platform:** Windows 10 / 11
+**Architecture:** x86_64

+> [!IMPORTANT]
+> **Windows Only**
+> PICA is currently designed and validated exclusively for Windows environments.
+> Linux and macOS are **not currently supported** due to dependencies on Windows-specific GUI libraries and font rendering.
+> Attempting to run this software on non-Windows platforms may result in crashes or UI failures.
+Linux support is experimental for now.

 ## Example Usage: Running a Measurement